What are Electrodes?

-Electrode is a solid electric conductor through which an electric current enters or leaves an electrolytic cell.
+Electrodes are defined as a solid electric conductor through which an electric current enters or leaves an electrolytic cell.
 It converts ionic potentials to electronic potentials.
 Different types of electrodes used for biological measurements depend on the anatomical locations, from where the bioelectric signals are measured.
-Bioelectric electrodes acquire the signals like ECG, EEG, EMG, etc.
+Bioelectric electrodes acquire signals like ECG, EEG, EMG, etc.

 - Needle electrodes